Teaching Transformers Causal Reasoning through Axiomatic Training: Axiomatic Fine-Tuning for Complex Tasks

 \subsection{Evaluation on Corr2Cause Dataset}

-\citet{jin2024can} proposed a more complex dataset to evaluate models on different causal tasks.
+\textbf{Dataset details.} Corr2Cause \citep{corr2cause} provides a more complex dataset to evaluate models on different causal tasks.
 Each data instance in the benchmark includes correlational relationships described in natural language for graphs with 3 to 6 nodes; the goal is to infer the truth value of a hypothesis.
 The hypothesis consists of six different kinds of graphical relationships between pairs of variables: Parent, Ancestor, Child, Descendant, Collider, and Confounder.
 This task is significantly harder than applying a single axiom.
 First, one needs to infer the causal graph from the correlation statements.
-This requires knowledge of d-separation statements and Markov condition Appendix~\ref{sec:definitions}.
-Then, one needs to use the transitivity axiom to identify the direct effect and indirect effect to identify the children, ancestors, colliders, and confounders in the causal graph.
+This requires knowledge of d-separation and Markov condition (Appendix~\ref{sec:definitions}).
+Then, one needs to use the transitivity axiom to identify the direct and indirect relationships to identify the children, ancestors, colliders, and confounders in the causal graph.

+It was found that popular LLMs fail to perform well on this benchmark.
+While fine-tuning on this dataset shows promise, the fine-tuned language models also fail in out-of-distribution settings generated by simply perturbing these questions or changing node names.
+As for the CLEAR benchmark, we will test our axiomatically fine-tuned models exactly in the out-of-distribution setting: the models have only been trained on synthetic axiomatic data (described in Section~\ref{sec:data_format}) and not seen any instance of Corr2Cause.
+Specifically, we fine-tune two models, one based on transitivity data and one based on d-separation data, given that the questions involves multiple axioms.
+Due to the high imbalance between labels in the dataset, we use F1 score to measure performance.

-\paragraph{Comparison with Baselines:} Our results highlight the Llama-3-8b-Instruct Base model’s poor performance on this task, while axiomatic fine-tuning enables it to handle the complexity effectively.
-Fine-tuning on transitivity and d-separation improved performance, despite their simplicity.
-Notably, transitivity fine-tuning led to the largest gains, even surpassing GPT-4, likely due to its direct relevance in inferring graph relationships.
-This demonstrates the potential of our minimalist training setup to tackle complex, language-based causal reasoning tasks.
+\textbf{Results.} Our results highlight Llama-3-8b-Instruct Base model’s poor performance on this task, while axiomatic fine-tuning results in significant performance gains of around 20 p.p.
+(Table \ref{tab:corr2cause_results}).
+Fine-Tuning on both transitivity and d-separation improves performance.
+Notably, transitivity fine-tuning led to the largest gains, even surpassing GPT-4, likely due to its direct relevance in inferring graph relationships required for the hypothesis covered in the Corr2Cause benchmark (such as identifying child, ancestor, parent, descendant).
+The significant gains in F1 scores under an out-of-distribution setting demonstrate the effectiveness of axiomatic fine-tuning.